To get paid for the music you create, you MUST get your music registered with the appropriate services and you MUST have well-formatted metadata.

 - 5 Digit Unique Designation Code for your Recording

 I have some quick tips for creating and organizing ISRC codes that will save you grief later on.
-Expect a detail article on that soon!
+Expect a detailed article on that soon!

 (Note: UPC and ISRC are totally unrelated.
 The numbers you created for your ISRC will be different than what is generated for your UPC)

 I purchased 25 Barcodes for $25 here: Speedy Barcodes — $1 per Barcode.

 Sweet!
 You have just gotten your ISRCs and UPCs!
 Throw a few punches into the air and do the Rocky dance!
 Well done!

 Part III: Performance Rights Organizations and SoundExchange

 A Performance Rights Organization (PRO) is an intermediary that collects specific royalties on behalf of a songwriter or publisher – specifically for public performances (plays) of music, at live venues, at concerts, on radio and television broadcasts and the like.
 The specific copyright that these organizations represent is defined by the Copyright Act of 1976.